She can still feel that final hug.

 “What happens if he gets too big for his shell? – where does he go then?”

-She remembers telling him that the shell protects the snail and keeps him safe from harm.
+She remembers telling him that the shell protects the snail from harm.
 And that memory triggers a flood of emotions.
-She can’t stop thinking how vulnerable and scared he must have been in those final minutes, and how no one was able to protect him from harm.
+She can’t stop thinking about how vulnerable and scared he must have been in those final minutes and how no one could protect him from harm.

 She opens the medicine cabinet and takes out a razor blade.
 She picks up the framed pictures and kisses each one, tears running down her cheeks.
 Then she turns the pictures away from the tub to face the wall at the back of the sink.